• Skip to primary navigation

 editorial review by Sara Moulton, chef, author, TV personality

-When I was on book tour in the spring a young woman showed up on my doorstep holding a flowerpot filled with popcorn, made completely out of chocolate.
+When I was on a book tour in the spring a young woman showed up on my doorstep holding a flowerpot filled with popcorn, made completely out of chocolate.
 I was blown away.
 Her name was Beth Jackson Klosterboer and she told me she had worked as a chocolatier and event planner for over 20 years.
 Her newest venture was going to be a Halloween book.
 I asked her to send it to me when it came out and now that I have looked at Hungry Halloween I must recommend it to anyone who loves to have fun on this very unique holiday.
 As Beth says in her introduction,

 “Whether you are baking to host an elaborate Halloween bash or are simply in search of a fun treat to serve your kids on beggar’s night, Hungry Halloween is a great resource filled with delicious and imaginative recipes.”

 Now, I can testify to the imaginative part — when I did my show on the Food Network, every year for ten years we did at least one Halloween show and it became hard to find new and unusual stuff to demo.
 Everything in this book seems new and unusual to me and, the recipes have the added bonus that most of them are made from scratch.
-No scary ingredients used here!
+No scary ingredients are used here!

 Beth developed, styled and photographed the 44 recipes herself.
 There are many “how-to” photos and templates at the back of the book to be used for design.
 It would be easy for anyone, even a novice cook or baker, to follow these recipes.